UbiquityRobotics/ubiquity_launches/launches.md

 * mapping_mode (Optional, default: 'false'):
   Set to `true` to force mapping and `false` to disable mapping.

-### `m_joystick_teleop` Launch File Directory

-The launch file for this directory fires off the joystick nodes to support the wireless PS2/XBox game controller for driving the robot around.
-This launch file requires a `robot_platform` argument to specify which robot platform is being used (e.g `loki`, `magni`, etc.)

-This launch file has the following argument:

-* robot_platform (Required):
-  The robot platform (e.g. "magni", "loki", etc.)

 ### `m_keyboard_drive` Launch File Directory